Huntington Park, California: Architecture

 and boasted numerous department stores including the local Wineman's.
 Notable Streamline Moderne architecture includes the Lane-Wells Company Building and the W. W. Henry Company Building.
 Art Deco architecture is found in Huntington Park's commercial district, and include the former theaters along Pacific Blvd.
 The 1,468 seat Warner Theater on Pacific Boulevard opened in 1930, and was designed by B. Marcus Priteca.
 The California Theatre opened in 1925 and was operated by Fox Theatres as the Fox California Theatre.
 In the 1980s it was known as the California 3 Theatre.
 The theatre closed in 2006 and was later converted into a retail space.
 It was renamed California 2 Theatres and now there is a tuxedo shop along with other retail stores and restaurants.
 In 2019, the theater had been converted into a fitness center for recreational use.

 Festival and fairs

 Pacific Boulevard, the commercial business street of Huntington Park, has been the location for festivals, carnival fairs and parades.
 The "Carnaval Primavera" is held each year for three days across nine blocks of Pacific Boulevard in Huntington Park.
 The event features Central American and Mexican food, carnival rides, games, and live music.

 Public libraries

 The County of Los Angeles Public Library operates the Huntington Park Library.

 Government

 In the Los Angeles County Board of Supervisors, Huntington Park is in the Fourth District, represented by Democrat Janice Hahn.

-In the California State Senate, Huntington Park is in the California's 33rd senatorial district, represented by Democrat Lena Gonzalez.
+In the California State Senate, Huntington Park is in California's 33rd senatorial district, represented by Democrat Lena Gonzalez.

-In the California State Assembly, Huntington Park is in the California's 62nd State Assembly district, represented by Democrat Jose Solache.
+In the California State Assembly, Huntington Park is in California's 62nd State Assembly district, represented by Democrat Jose Solache.